South Asian Association for Regional Cooperation: SAARC Award

 The SAARC Award consists of a gold medal, a letter of citation, and cash prize of $25,000.
 Since the institution of the SAARC Award in 2004, it has been awarded only once and the Award was posthumously conferred upon the late President Ziaur Rahman of Bangladesh.

 SAARC Literary Award

 The SAARC Literary Award is an annual award conferred by the Foundation of SAARC Writers and Literature (FOSWAL) since 2001 which is an apex SAARC body.
-Shamshur Rahman, Mahasweta Devi, Jayanta Mahapatra, Abhi Subedi, Mark Tully, Sitakant Mahapatra, Uday Prakash, Suman Pokhrel and Abhay K are some of the prominent recipients of this award.
+Some of the prominent recipients of this award include Shamshur Rahman, Mahasweta Devi, Jayanta Mahapatra, Abhi Subedi, Mark Tully, Sitakant Mahapatra, Uday Prakash, Suman Pokhrel, and Abhay K.

-Nepali poet, lyricist, and translator Suman Pokhrel is the only poet/writer to get this award twice.
+Nepali poet, lyricist, and translator Suman Pokhrel is the only poet/writer to be awarded twice.

 SAARC Youth Award

 The SAARC Youth Award is awarded to outstanding individuals from the SAARC region.
 The award is notable because of the recognition it gives to the Award winner in the SAARC region.
 The award is based on specific themes which apply to each year.
 The award recognizes and promotes the commitment and talent of the youth who give back to the world at large through various initiatives such as Inventions, Protection of the Environment and Disaster relief.
 The recipients who receive this award are ones who have dedicated their lives to their individual causes to improve situations in their own countries as well as paving a path for the SAARC region to follow.

 The Committee for the SAARC Youth Award selects the best candidate based on his/her merits and their decision is final.